ploneintranet/ploneintranet/docs/development/components/userprofiles.rst

 and will update *all* existing membrane profiles every sync, so could be expensive depending on the number of users in your site.

+This view is designed to be run periodically using a clock server or cron task.

 The view requires Manager privileges.

 .. code::